abraham/mastodon-dart/packages/mastodon/doc/CustomEmojisApi.md

 View all custom emoji

 Returns custom emojis that are available on the server.
+Version history:  2.0.0 - added\\ 3.0.0 - optional `category` added to response

 ### Example
 ```dart